 Fundraising activities: We may contact you in an effort to raise money.
 You may opt-out of receiving such communications.

 Treatment alternatives: We may provide you notice of treatment options or other health-related services that may improve your overall health.

 Appointment reminders: We may contact you as a reminder about upcoming appointments or treatment.

 We may use or disclose your PHI in the following situations UNLESS you object.

-- We may use or disclose protected health information to notify or assist in notifying a family member, personal representative or any other person that is responsible for your care of your location, general condition or death.
+- We may use or disclose protected health information to notify or assist in notifying a family member, personal representative, or any other person that is responsible for the care of your location, general condition, or death.